 FUNDS come in as the Lord leads in the hearts of individuals, through groups such as churches, local charities and organizational grants.

 Write-Way Prison Ministries, Inc. is a non- profit organization exempt under Code 501(c)(3).
 ID No. 75-1848459.

 Shown above are some of the introductory books from the Emmaus curriculum used by Write-Way Prison Ministries.
 These self-paced study courses have proven to be the most effective way to present Biblical truths to others.
 Advanced studies include most books of the new testament and many from the old testament of the Bible.
 Navigator workbooks are also sent to help students grow as disciples of Christ.

-The curriculum from Emmaus International is currently being used by local churches and missions in 84 languages to over 100 countries as well as prison ministires like Write-Way.
+The curriculum from Emmaus Worldwide is currently being used by local churches and missions in 84 languages to over 100 countries as well as prison ministires like Write-Way.

 The video below from Emmaus provides a good introduction to the impact these courses are having on the lives of inmates across the country.

 The History of Write-Way